-- Section 14.5 of Chapter 14 Cumulative Context. - This section of Chapter 14 provides an overview of the other developments likely to contribute to cumulative effects in combination with the Proposed Development in the LVIA Study Area and the various cumulative scenarios which are likely to occur in existing and future receiving environments. - This Section provides an overview of the assessment methodology and cumulative ZTV mapping - Appendix 14-2: LCA Assessment Tables: - This Appendices assesses the likely significant effects of the Proposed Development on designated LCAs, with a specific assessment table for each designated LCA screened in for assessment. - One row in each table is dedicated to the likely cumulative landscape effects arising in each LCA in combination with the Proposed Development and is factored into the overall rating of significance of impacts on each LCA. - Appendix 14-3: Photomontage Assessment Tables: - This Appendices assesses the likely significant visual effects of the Proposed Development from photomontage viewpoints, with a specific assessment table for each viewpoint. - Two rows in each assessment table ('Cumulative Context', and 'Cumulative Effects') are dedicated to the discussion and assessment of likely cumulative visual effects as seen in the photomontages from each viewpoint. - Potential for cumulative visual effects are factored into the 'Magnitude of Change' determination for each viewpoint which has the potential to alter the outcome of the visual impact assessment and the determination of likely significant effects for each viewpoint (See methodology criteria previously in Section 1.6.2 and 1.6.3). - Section 14.6.3.3.1 of Chapter 14 Cumulative Landscape Effects: - This section includes discussion of interactions of the Proposed Development with other wind energy developments within the landscape including an overview of relevant of the cumulative assessments on LCAs reported in Appendix 14-2.
+- > Section 13.6 'Cumulative Context: Other Wind Farms' of Chapter 13: - Provides an overview of the other developments likely to contribute to cumulative effects in combination with the Proposed Project in the LVIA Study Area and the various cumulative scenarios likely to occur in existing and future receiving environments; - Provides an overview of the assessment methodology and cumulative ZTV mapping; - Section 13.7.3.3 'Cumulative Effects: Other Wind Farms' of Chapter 13: - Subsection 'Cumulative Landscape Effects' provides discussion of the interactions of the Proposed Project with other existing, permitted, and/or proposed wind energy developments within the landscape, including an overview of the relevant cumulative assessments on LCAs reported in Appendix 13-2; - Subsection 'Cumulative Visual Effects' provides discussion of the visual interactions of the Proposed Project with other existing, permitted, and/or proposed wind energy developments, including an overview of the relevant cumulative assessments as shown in the photomontages reported in Appendix 13-3. - Appendix 13-2: LCA Assessment Tables: - Assesses the likely significant effects of the Proposed Project on designated LCAs, with a specific assessment table for each LCA scoped in for assessment; - One row in each assessment table (row heading: 'Cumulative Effects') is dedicated to reporting the likely cumulative landscape effects arising in each LCA in combination with the Proposed Project and is factored into the overall rating of significance of impacts on each LCA; - Appendix 13-3: Photomontage Visual Impact Assessment Tables:

-- Section 14.7.3.3.2 of Chapter 14 Cumulative Visual Effects - This section includes discussion of visual interactions of the Proposed Development with other wind energy developments including an overview of relevant of the cumulative assessments as shown in the photomontages reported in Appendix 14-3
+- Assesses the likely 'Significant' visual effects of the Proposed Project from 15 no. selected photomontage viewpoints, providing a specific assessment table for each viewpoint; - Two rows in each assessment table (row headings: 'Cumulative Context' and 'Cumulative Effects') are dedicated to the discussion and assessment of likely cumulative visual effects as seen in the photomontage from each viewpoint; - The potential for cumulative visual effects is factored into the 'Magnitude of Change' determination reported for each viewpoint, indicating the potential to alter the outcome of the visual impact assessment and determination of likely 'Significant' effects for each viewpoint (see previous methodology criteria above in Section 1.8 'Assessing Visual Effects').

-The effects reported both in Chapter 14 and within the assessment appendices (Appendix 14-2: LCA Assessment Tables; Appendix 14-3: Photomontage Assessment Tables) uses appropriate and logical narrative to discuss cumulative interactions between the Proposed Development and all other wind energy developments irrespective of which category (Existing; Permitted; Proposed (and Proposed preplanning)) they occur in.
-Discussion of cumulative interactions on specific landscape and visual receptors is relative to the effects on that receptor and proportionate to the likelihood of significant landscape and visual effects occurring.
-Discussion and the impact assessments also considers the probability of such cumulative effects arising in mind of the category of the other developments with which the Proposed Development interacts, meaning 'Existing', 'Permitted' or 'Proposed' (and Pre-Planning).
+The discussion of effects reported both in Chapter 13 and within the assessment appendices (Appendix 13-2 and Appendix 13-3) uses appropriate and logical narrative to describe cumulative interactions between the Proposed Project and all other wind energy developments irrespective of their categorisation of 'Existing', 'Permitted' or 'Proposed'.

+The discussion of cumulative interactions on specific landscape and visual receptors is relative to the effects on that receptor and is proportionate to the likelihood of 'Significant' landscape and visual effects occurring.
+Further, the discussion, as well as the impact assessments, consider the probability of such cumulative effects arising in mind of the above category of the other developments with which the Proposed Project interacts.

-Assessment of cumulative landscape and visual effects need to be proportional.
-The focus is always on the extent to which the Proposed Development will contribute towards the cumulative effects on the particular receptors under assessment, these contributions are clearly explained in narrative in the cumulative impact assessments included in the Chapter, as well as the impact assessment Appendices (Appendix 14-2 and Appendix 14-3).
+Finally, the assessment of cumulative landscape and visual effects is maintained proportionally, meaning that the focus is always on the extent to which the Proposed Project may contribute towards cumulative effects on the specific receptors under assessment; these contributions are clearly explained narratively in the cumulative impact assessments included in Chapter 13 (refer to Sections 13.6 and 13.7.3.3 listed above), as well as the impact assessment appendices (Appendix 13-2 and Appendix 13-3).